Gardening has long been my retreat from the tribulations of daily life. Weeding has its own pleasures, but horsetail weeds are troublesome.

 A Gardener's War Against Horsetail Weeds

-Before I get ahead of myself, however, I should explain why a horsetail weed is so difficult to remove.
+However, before I get ahead of myself, I should explain why a horsetail weed is challenging to remove.

 Why Is This Plant Difficult to Remove?

 Firstly, this plant has ancient origins, having changed little since its ancestors dominated the environment during the Carboniferous period (a 60-million-year time span dating back some 350 million years).